MAPF-Competition/web_resource/landing_page.md

 |   |   |   | -->

 > - **🏇🏼 Path Planning Track**: Participants develop algorithms that coordinate a team of robots to complete assigned tasks, given a default task scheduler.
-> - **📋 Task Schedule Track**: Participants develop algorithms that schedule tasks to a team of robots, given a default path planner coordinates the robots.
+> - **📋 Task Scheduling Track**: Participants develop algorithms that schedule tasks to a team of robots, given a default path planner coordinates the robots.
-> - **🏁 Combined Track**: Participants develop both path planning and task schedule algorithms.
+> - **🏁 Combined Track**: Participants develop both path planning and task scheduling algorithms.

 🛠️ The competition provides a standardised system to develop, evaluate, and compare algorithmic techniques.